Brazilian Jiu-Jitsu Kimono Buyer’s Guide

 • Lack of Setsugi stitching: Setsugi stitching is common on Judo gi’s.
 It is a wide vertical series of stitches that, in theory, keep a gi flat on the back.
 This makes gripping back fabric more difficult while attempting standing gripping in Judo.
 Setsugi has also been used historically to simplify gi construction.
 Instead of seamstresses needing to maneuver and stitch one large jacket, it was sometimes divided into two sides that were sewn together at the end of the construction process.
 Setsugi is not often present on a BJJ gi as the stiff seam caused by the stitching can be uncomfortable while you are on your back.
 Additionally, as BJJ gi’s are more form fitting than Judo gi’s there is less concern regarding someone grabbing excess fabric on your back.
 As BJJ gi’s will usually have a single piece of fabric to comprise the back as opposed to two, it is sometimes referred to ‘One Piece Construction”.

 • Lack of a separate skirt: Traditional Judo gi’s were composed of thick cotton fabric to survive gripping and throws.
-As Judoka did not often grab below heart level on their opponent’s gi, it became unnecessary to utilize strong fabric on the lower part of the gi.
+Since Judo practitioners did not often need to grab below heart level on their opponent’s gi, it became unnecessary to utilize strong fabric on the lower part of the gi.
 This saved cost, weight and made the gi more breathable as the skirt was often composed of a thinner cotton fabric.
 As significant gripping can occur anywhere on a BJJ top, manufactures will often utilize the same material throughout the jacket.
 Hence the “One Piece” term.
 To make things more confusing, some companies actually use a single, uncut piece of fabric for the top and bottom of the jacket.
 While some companies use two pieces of the same fabric that are sewn together around the abdomen.

 Finding a BJJ gi, that is free from Setsugi stitching and has a skirt that is made from the same material as the rest of the gi top is important.
 These will make the gi more comfortable to roll on the ground and make it last longer.